Israel fires on Lebanon in response to rockets fired at Israeli targets

 Under the ceasefire reached in November, Israeli forces were supposed to withdraw from all Lebanese territory by late January.
 The deadline was then extended to Feb.
 18 by agreement between Lebanon and Israel.

-But since then, Israel’s remained in five locations in Lebanon across from communities in northern Israel and has carried out dozens of airstrikes on southern and eastern Lebanon, saying it attacked Hezbollah.
+But since then, Israel has remained in five locations in Lebanon, across from communities in northern Israel, and has carried out dozens of airstrikes on southern and eastern Lebanon, saying it attacked Hezbollah.
 Lebanon has appealed to the U.N. to pressure Israel to fully withdraw from the country.

 Israel's Prime Minister's office said Saturday it instructed the army to act forcefully against dozens of targets in Lebanon, adding: “Israel will not allow any harm to its citizens and sovereignty."
-Israel's army said Saturday it was carrying out strikes on Hezbollah targets in south Lebanon.
+Israel's army said Saturday it was carrying out strikes on Hezbollah targets in south Lebanon and that it struck dozens of the group’s rocket launchers and a command center where Hezbollah was operating.

+A Hezbollah official told The Associated Press Saturday that it was not responsible for the attack, calling it “primitive,” speaking on condition of anonymity as they are not authorized to speak to the media.

 The United Nations Interim Force in Lebanon, known as UNIFIL, said it was alarmed at the possible escalation of violence and urged all parties to avoid jeopardizing the progress made, saying further escalation could have serious consequences for the region.